 Prelude: The feature posts about Souda Camp are a little different from my normal travel blog posts, but they don't really fit into any of my subcategories either (Tuesday Tales, Travel Essays, etc.).
 Typically I fashion feature posts around a collection of my photos, but I took only a handful during this experience.
 Since I don't have a cell phone, I can't snap photos with the ease of pretty much everyone else on the planet.
 It was more cumbersome and awkward to pull out a camera in most situations.
 So I didn't.
 The few pics I took were with my little point-and-shoot.

 So for the first time in a long time, I committed a portion of a trip almost exclusively to the written word.
 I shared many of my daily experiences and thoughts in Facebook posts made in "real time" while in Greece.
-And honestly, they're the heart of anything further I would write to share on my blog.
-So I've gathered all of those posts and collated them here, adding some more details here and there.
-If you follow me on Facebook, you will have therefore read a lot of this material already.
+And honestly, they're the heart of anything further I can write to share on my blog, so I've simply reproduced those entries here, but in gathering them all and collating them here, I've added to them more information, details, reflections and pictures.
 I'm splitting the entries into several blog posts simply to break it up so a reader requires a few smaller investments of time rather than one huge investment to read a novelette-length piece.

 So anyway, on to Souda refugee camp (technically referred to as a "reception facility") where Erik and I volunteered with the nonprofit Norwegian organization, A Drop in the Ocean, which distributes food (three times a day) and donated clothing to the refugees there.
 In late April to early May 2017, we helped with this distribution. .....